calccrypto/Class-Project/README.md

 Please see LICENSE file for license.
 The networking code was modified from code written by Andrew Zonenberg.

-POSIX libraries are required.
-The `accept4` function, which is nonstandard is also used.
+POSIX libraries are required for sockets.

 OpenPGP (https://github.com/calccrypto/OpenPGP), and
 its dependencies are required to build this project.
 The makefile assumes that the folder containing this project is in the same directory as OpenPGP.
-Please change the linking directory if this is not so.

 Once all of the necessary files are available, run make to build the server and client programs.
-OpenPGP will be built if it has not already been built.
+Build OpenPGP if has not already been built.

 ----